Rainow Paper Mill

 12. Walter Smith, RAINOW IN THE OLDEN TIME, articles in the Macclesfield Courier, 1932-3

 The main products were embossed, fancy and enamelled papers and cards.
 Very similar, in fact to the products of the two paper coating companies in Bollington today – Tullis Russell and Slater Harrison.
-It is interesting to note that while these latter two have been in Bollington a long time, they were not the original paper coating business in Bollington.
+It is interesting to note that while these latter two have been in Bollington a long time, they were not the original paper coating businesses in Bollington.

 The present company was established in 1929 (company history).
 Today they are housed at Lowerhouse Mill at Lowerhouse.
 They process paper and card stock by adding coloured coatings, often shiny or fluorescent, particularly for the retail display industry – promo boards and signs in shops.